wlonk/arcadia/appendix/passions.rst

 When you have a passionate outburst, perhaps you will be stingy, perhaps you will be wheedling, perhaps you will be profligate.

+Choose a starting spell:

+-  :ref:`spell--labyrinth`
+-  :ref:`spell--weather-control`

+You may choose from the following marks each time a spell burns your
+soul:

+1. You develop a constant sensation of being watched.
+2. Every room you enter becomes cold, damp and dark, as long as you are present.
+3. You no longer bleed when pricked or cut.
+(You can still be injured, of course.)
+4. You develop a constant craving for something grotesque (like desiccated mice, grave dirt, or human blood).
+5. You become a fetch.

 Power
 -----